Sexual health and consent - The University of Sydney

 Sexual consent cannot be given by someone who is under the age of 16, forced or coerced, intoxicated, affected by drugs, asleep, unconscious, incapable of saying no or unable to understand what they are consenting to.
 Engaging in sexual activity with a person in any of these situations is sexual assault.
 To speak to someone about consent, we encourage you to contact the Safer Communities Office.

-If you are affected by any of the topics discussed in the module or experience any distress as a result, you do not need to continue completing it.
-You can contact the Safer Communities Office for support.
+If any of the topics discussed in the module affect you or cause distress, you do not need to continue.
+Please reach out to the Safer Communities Office for support.

 Sexuality